Matan-Lange/Donut/README.md

 https://github.com/clovaai/synthtiger/blob/master/README.md

 ## Pre-Training HeDonut
 To initiate pre-training, run the ```pretrain/trainer.py``` file after creating the dataset.
-You can modify the hyperparameters within the main file as needed.<br>
+You can modify the hyperparameters within the main function as needed.<br>
 Ensure that your data is structured according to the DonutDataset class.
 An example of the data format can be found in the directory.